microsoft/aed-content-nasa-su20/PythonBasicsModule/5-Strings.md

 >'Rocket is a launch!'

 Another neat thing you can do with strings in Python is concatenate or add them together.
-If you have two string variables you can add them together by simply using the + sign.
+If you have two string variables, you can add them together by simply using the + sign.

 ```python
 launchLocationCity = "Cape Canaveral, "